 A search through the Tin surface API documentation shows that we can use a function tin:getpoints to retrieve all the points from a TIN surface, which we can use in a call to tin:changePointElevations to change the elevation values of a TIN surfaces.
 So two simple function calls can do all the heavy lifting for us!

 Armed with this information, we can jump into BricsCAD BLADE and create a LISP tool that will allow us to scale a TIN surfaces elevation by a given factor, resulting in a new command we've called ZZTIN.
-And we've made it available here for you to try.
+And we've made it available to for you here in our Resources section.

 You can load ZZTIN by simply dragging and dropping the file onto an existing drawing window in BricsCAD.
 If you find it useful, then you can use APPLOAD to get BricsCAD to load it automatically.